RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Convergence Analysis of RESIST Under Convexity

-In contrast to \ref{eqn: slow rate}, from Corollary \ref{corro_inexactlmigeo}, \ref{eqn: xi1}, \ref{eqn: xi5} and \ref{eqn: xi6} provide the consensus errors and indicating the averaged iterate error is contained within a $\cO(h)$ ball asymptotically even when $C_0 = \Delta = 0$.
-This fact highlights a trade-off between the rate analysis for $\bfg(s)$ and that of $ \xi^1_k(S), \xi^5_k(S), \xi^6(S) $ from Theorem \ref{inexactlmigeo}.
-The trade-off is that $\norm{\bfg(S)}$ can geometrically converge only up to a $\cO(C_0 + \Delta)$ ball whereas $ \xi^1_k(S), \xi^5_k(S) $ can geometrically converge up to a $\cO(h)$ ball and $ \xi^6(S) $ can geometrically converge up to a $\cO(h + C_0)$ ball.
-Since $C_0, \Delta$ depend explicitly on the local functions and therefore cannot be controlled for most of the time without additional data, the $\cO(C_0 + \Delta)$ ball for $\norm{\bfg(S)}$ can be bounded away from zero in practice, and thus makes it harder to control the averaged iterate error and the consensus error.
-On the other hand, since $h$ can be chosen to be arbitrary small, the $\cO(h)$ ball can be controlled and hence the consensus errors $ \xi^1_k(S), \xi^5_k(S)$ from the second parts of Theorem \ref{inexactlmigeo}, Corollary \ref{corro_inexactlmigeo} can be controlled even if the averaged iterate error $\xi^6(S) $ is significant due to the $C_0$ term.
+In contrast to \eqref{eqn: slow rate}, Corollary \ref{corro_inexactlmigeo} together with \eqref{eqn: xi1}, \eqref{eqn: xi5}, and \eqref{eqn: xi6} provide refined bounds on the consensus and averaged iterate errors.
+The vector recursion in Theorem \ref{inexactlmigeo} guarantees geometric convergence of $\norm{\bfg(s)}$ to a ball whose radius depends on $C_0 + \Delta$, reflecting the residual bias induced by heterogeneity of the local loss functions.
+In contrast, the component-wise analysis shows that $ \xi^1_k(s)$ and $ \xi^5_k(s)$ converge geometrically up to a $\cO(h)$ ball, while $ \xi_{\bw^*}^6(s)$ converges geometrically up to a $\cO(h + C_0)$ ball.
+The quantities $C_0$ and $\Delta$ depend explicitly on discrepancies among local objectives and therefore cannot generally be reduced without additional structural assumptions.
+Consequently, the limiting neighborhood in the bound for $\norm{\bfg(s)}$ may be bounded away from zero in practice.
+However, since $h$ can be chosen arbitrarily small, the $\cO(h)$ contribution can be controlled, and thus the consensus errors $ \xi^1_k(s), \xi^5_k(s)$ can still be made arbitrarily small even when the averaged iterate error $\xi_{\bw^*}^6(s)$ remains influenced by the heterogeneity term $C_0$. \looseness=-1